-Bollington Civic Society has developed a new Discovery Centre for Bollington.
-It is located on the canal side at Clarence Mill, bringing together the history of this and other great mills of Bollington, the Macclesfield Canal and showing their place and importance to the town – the Happy Valley!
+Bollington Civic Society has developed a Discovery Centre for Bollington.
+It is located on the canal side at Clarence mill, bringing together the history of this and other great mills of Bollington, the Macclesfield canal and showing their place and importance to the town – the Happy Valley!

 Here you will find the story of Bollington, from an agricultural backwater in the Macclesfield Forest, to the realisation of the use of its streams and rivers to power the cotton mills that made the town what it is today.
 King cotton may have gone but fortunately several of our mills survive, finding new and valuable uses in the modern era.

 Discover the importance of the people of the town – how they worked and played.
 Climb the stairs to the Gallery and search the picture database for the historic images of the past, find the people who developed the industries, see their fine houses; find the people whose sweat made those industries great, see their cottages and streets.